 Colors of different types of pearls

 The color of a pearl is determined by the lip color of the mollusk that grew the pearl.
 Each type of pearl is known for its specific color(s).
-The color of a pearl can help in identifying which type of pearl it is.
+A pearl’s color can help identify which type of pearl it is.

 Akoya pearls are typically white or silvery blue.
 Akoya pearls also have the best luster among all other white-colored pearls.